ankitnishad6313/database-for-beginner/database-notes.md

-Here is the corrected version of your SQL explanation with improved grammar:

----

 ### SQL (Structured Query Language)

 SQL is used to perform database operations.
 Based on these operations, SQL is divided into four main categories: